 My kids watch and do yoga with Jamie at least 3 or 4 times per week.
 They LOVE it and I rather enjoy it too.
 Each video is a story or adventure filled with yoga poses that are perfect for kids ages 3 and up to help build strength and balance.
 Seriously, these videos are so much fun.

-These are just a few of my favorites that I refer to regularly, but there are literally hundreds of YouTube channels and websites out there, you just have to search for them!
+These are just a few of the favorites that I refer to regularly, but there are literally hundreds of YouTube channels and websites out there, you just have to search for them!

 Do you have a favorite at-home, free fitness program?
 Please share with us in the comments!